 Stress and pressure can negatively impact learning, memory, behavior, and both physical and mental health.
 Mindfulness programs can support students in calming themselves, focusing their attention, and interacting effectively with others, all critical skills for functioning well in school and in life.
 Mindfulness practice is a purposeful and non-judgmental awareness of the present moment that allows for acceptance of feelings, thoughts, and sensations.
 Many schools have been implementing a variety of mindfulness related strategies to help all students process and accept their emotions.

-Learn more on how mindfulness contributes to the emotional well-being of students in this Be Well Talk video and explore more with these mindfulness resources.
+Learn more on how mindfulness contributes to the emotional well-being of students in this Be Well Talk video and visit the Mindfulness webpage to explore more.

 Positive Behavioral Interventions and Supports (PBIS) is a proactive approach to improving a school’s ability to teach and support positive behavior for all students.
 It is based on the premise that students learn appropriate behaviors through instruction, practice, feedback, and encouragement.
 PBIS helps to create a culture where students know exactly what is expected of them and the consequences that result when they choose not to meet the expectations.
 When a school environment is positive and predictable, students feel safer, do better academically, and make better behavior choices.